-Take any of the following summer courses
+Take any of the following summer courses of interest to you!

-Introduction to Human Performance: The Science of Exercise (FULL)
+Human Performance: The Science of Exercise

 It is no secret that exercise has numerous health benefits that can help a wide array of individuals, from an elite-level athlete to a fitness-phobe.
 The vast amount of information regarding health and wellness is enough to overwhelm anyone, but understanding the basics can help make an exercise regimen more effective.
 The goal of this course is to help students become “educated consumers” of the health and wellness movement.
 Discussion will include topics such as how exercise affects the body, the importance of health and wellness to the general and athletic population, and popular claims in human performance.

 The Knee Bone’s Connected to the…?
-Introduction to the Human Body (FULL)
+Introduction to the Human Body

 Hoping to manage the stress of transitioning to college?
 Explore various techniques of sitting and walking meditation.
 Meditation has been associated with health benefits such as reduction of stress, depression, and anxiety, as well as improvements in cardiovascular and digestive health.
 It's an effective tool for navigating the uncertainty in our lives.
 Join us as we cultivate an enhanced sense of balance, inner peace, and well-being.
 You'll learn transformative techniques for deep relaxation to help you throughout your college career and your entire life.

-Money and You (sections FULL)
+Money and You

-Movies and Philosophical Conversation (sections FULL)
+Movies and Philosophical Conversation

 Watch movies like The Laramie Project and Captain America alongside readings in philosophy and be inspired to consider questions deeply and from different perspectives.
 Topics will include the existence of God, the nature of mind, personal identity, and moral responsibility.

-Once Upon This Time: Reflecting on Fairy Tales (FULL)
+Once Upon This Time: Reflecting on Fairy Tales

-Songwriter-Singers: Performance Practice and Community Building
+Song-listening and Songwriting: Performance Practice, Artistic Engagement, and Community Building

 Virtuoso Learning: Cultivating Artistry & Community as Performers